a-newcomer/editors-site-wp-blocks/readme.txt

 == Description ==

-A simple theme for small businesses with a Bookish bent
+A simple Block theme for small businesses with a Bookish bent, including custom templates for a front page, about, contact and blog pages, a services custom post type and custom patterns

 == Changelog ==